Tyrell Turner Manager of Business Services Transit and Parking Strategy 705-739-4220 ext 5187 Tyrell.Turner@barrie.ca

 This page highlights information contained in the

-Transit AMP.
-The document outlines the current state of Barrie's transit assets, provides a plan for delivering services into 2028, and recommends a financial strategy into 2041.
+Transit AMP published in April 2019.
+The document outlines the state of Barrie's transit assets, provides a plan for delivering services into 2028, and recommends a financial strategy into 2041.

 Barrie Transit provides an easy, affordable and environmentally friendly way to travel across the city.
 The Transit AMP sets the foundation for how the City can continue to provide services in a way that minimizes risk, is sustainable and makes the most financial sense.

 While the majority of transit assets are in good or very good condition, asset management planning is needed to make sure that, as Barrie's population and transit ridership increases, we can continue to